How to spotlight your character traits and stand out in interviews.

 This explores your potential influence on the organization, as a team member as well as a human being.
 Emphasize your dedication to fostering a culture of integrity, respect, and harmony.
 Discuss how you aim to be a role model in promoting these values, spurring growth as well as a strong culture of achievement.

-Example: “I am to foster a culture of achievement by modeling honesty and work ethic.
+Example: “I aim to foster a culture of achievement by modeling honesty and work ethic.
 I hope to inspire others to do the same.
 You can expect growth and success from me and my team, as well as an environment where individuals trust and work for each other.
 In my previous role, the team I led was known for its production but also as a group of people that could be trusted to do the right thing.
 We filled our open roles with internal applicants who knew our reputation and wanted to be part of the success we were having.

 Leverage The Character Advantage